tuev/LINE-AI-Demo/README.md

 ### Create Vector plugin

+The image we use already support vectors.
+But we need to activate it using the SQL below.

 ```SQL
 CREATE EXTENSION vector;
 ```

 ## Frontend

-Built with sveltekit.
+Built with Vue and Vuetify.
 And deployed to Cloudflare Page.

 More information inside the [front/README.md](/front/README.md)